Taiwolawal/CICD-DEVSECOPS/README.md

 <img width="1019" alt="image" src="https://user-images.githubusercontent.com/50557587/230652685-e0358e35-03f4-4578-b9e3-38c511407671.png">

 We need to install some plugin needed by jenkins
-- Jacoco
-- Sonar
-- Pit mutation
 - kubernetes-cli
-- Performance
-- Blue-ocean
+- Blue-ocean (to display our pipeline properly)

 We can test our pipeline running a small test